coumbaya/lift/README.md

        _linux_: `sudo service monetdb5-sql restart`

+       _mac os_:

-       _mac os_: `sudo launchctl unload -w /System/Library/LaunchDaemons/monetdb5-sql.plist`
+                 `sudo launchctl unload -w /System/Library/LaunchDaemons/monetdb5-sql.plist`

 		 `sudo launchctl load -w /System/Library/LaunchDaemons/monetdb5-sql.plist`

-       If it still not functions, try to restart your computer.
+       If the database still not responds, try to restart your computer.
 If this also do not do the job, reinstall the script "dependencies.py" for the corresponding DBMS.

        For both storage systems, **do not install multiple versions**, it may create collisions.
 For couchdb, use the same version than the script "dependencies.py" i.e., Apache-CouchDB-1.6.1.